Categories: Recipe

 Here’s what you need to know to have success growing jade plants.

-You are watching: How to Grow Jade Plants
+How to Choose Jade Plants

 When shopping for jade plants, you’ll most often find the “straight species,” Crassula ovata, with its easy-to-spot, fleshy, oval leaves.
 There are some cultivars of the plant that are fun to grow, too, if you can find them.
 Spoon jade plants (sometimes called “Gollum Jade”), for example, have 2- to 3-inch long, tubular leaves that look a little like fingers with spoons on their ends.
 All jade plants sold as houseplants have the same care requirements, so whether their leaves are flat or fingerlike, you can treat them the same.
 If you do happen to live where you can buy jade plants in the outdoor section of the garden center, though, pay careful attention to the plant tags, as they might need slightly different TLC than those grown indoors.